May 2019 (Last updated in September 2019)

 - Since the Hilton Seychelles Labriz Resort & Spa is located on a secluded island, there are no places outside the resort to shop for drinks or snacks.
 The minibar in the room is well stocked, but the contents are expensive.
 To save some money, it is a good idea to shop at Mahé before going to Silhouette Island.
 Water is free in the room, public areas and restaurants.

 - It is advisable to bring reef shoes because of the danger of stepping on sea urchins.

 - If you are prone to seasickness, consider taking the helicopter during the months when the sea is at its roughest.

-Hilton Seychelles Labriz Resort & Spa markets itself as a secluded island paradise.
+The Hilton Seychelles Labriz Resort & Spa markets itself as a secluded island paradise.
 That was precisely the feeling we got during our stay.
-The opportunity to explore deep jungle and swim on beautiful empty beaches, all while enjoying the comforts of a 5-star resort is unbeatable.
-Even with rooms that could need a little upgrade, the hotel is without a doubt our favorite hotel in the Seychelles.
+The opportunity to explore dense jungle and swim on beautiful empty beaches, all while enjoying the comforts of a 5-star resort is unbeatable.
+Even with rooms that could use a little upgrade, the hotel is without a doubt our favorite one in the Seychelles.
 Next time we will surely stay longer than two nights!

 *We have Diamond status in the Hilton Honors loyalty program and therefore got some extra benefits during our visit.
-However, the Hilton Seychelles Labriz Resort & Spa did not know they were being reviewed and we paid all expenses ourselves.
-We visited Hilton Seychelles Labriz Resort & Spa in May 2019.
+However, the Hilton Seychelles Labriz Resort & Spa did not know that we would write about them on our blog and we did not receive any special discounts.
+We visited the Hilton Seychelles Labriz Resort & Spa in May 2019.